-Devi’s mother (Poorna Jagannathan in a heart-wrenching role that veers uneasily between stereotype and stated), like most mothers, is both the vamp and the champ of the story- pushing Devi to be better while also pushing her slowly off a cliff.
-The parts of the story involving her and her now-deceased husband (Sendhil Ramamurthy) are the most gut-wrenching.
-The scene where he rides by the California windswept beach, on a Moped with her, startled, holding on behind him turned me to a pound of gooseflesh.
-Why must people die?
+Devi's mother (Poorna Jagannathan in a heart-wrenching role that veers uneasily between stereotype and stated), like most mothers, is both the vamp and the champ of the story- pushing Devi to be better while also pushing her slowly off a cliff.
+The scenes involving her and her now-deceased husband (Sendhil Ramamurthy) hurt the most — when he rides by the California windswept beach, on a Moped with her, startled, holding on behind him.
 The mourning never stops.
 She still wears the taali, a sign of marriage.
-They still haven’t dispersed his ashes.
+They still haven't dispersed his ashes.
 Devi still hallucinates about him.
-Life doesn’t stop when the living die; it lingers till its absence is made peace with.
+Life doesn't stop when the living die; it lingers till its absence is made peace with.